sqwiggle/sqwiggle-api-documentation/overview/getting-started.md

 ## Formats
 At this time the only response format support is JSON and as such is the default format returned by the API.

+## Contributions
+All contributions are welcome, however small!
+If you've spotted a grammar error or mistake in a response object we'd love to know about it.
+[This documentation is open-source on GitHub](https://github.com/sqwiggle/sqwiggle-api-documentation).